danielstern/cyo/README.md

 Making Your Own
 ---------------

-Please use this tool to make your own adventures and share them with me.
+Please use this tool to make your own adventures and share them.
 If you have any questions, or need a new feature to complete your latest epic, post it up here.
 Better yet, add the feature yourself and make a pull request.

 ### Made a Game with CYO?

 I'd be happy to link to it on the project page!
-Get in touch with me @danielsternband
+Get in touch with me @danielsternband or daniel@danielstern.ca

 Happy adventuring!